Rainminds/.github/profile/README.md

 - Cryptographically chained
 - Replay-verifiable

-Gantral is constitutionally unintelligent.
+Gantral is intentionally minimal.

 It does not interpret business logic.
+It does not manage lifecycle.
-It enforces authority invariants.
+It enforces authority invariants per execution instance.

 ---